 What critics say

 - The benefits are suspect.
 Although supporters tout the science, some of the largest studies of single-sex schools aren’t clear about the benefits of being in an all girls or boys classroom.
 Some critics argue that single-sex schools attract students whose families are more involved in their education and push them academically, and this explains the positive academic outcomes demonstrated in some studies of single-sex schools.
 Milder critics say that while there may be benefits for girls, single-sex education is bad for boys.Many single-sex critics also cite major problems with studies purporting to show the benefits of single-sex education.
 In fact, one of the largest reviews of single-sex school studies conducted by the U.S. Department of Education found these studies inconclusive when it comes to the benefits of single-sex education.
-Even the National Association for Single Sex Public Education admits that many of the single-sex classrooms across the country share co-ed activities with the rest of the school, so differences in outcomes are hard to verify.

 - Single-sex public education is unconstitutional.
 The American Civil Liberties Union (ACLU) opposes public single-sex schools and classrooms on constitutional grounds.
 The ACLU is concerned that the revisions to Title IX allowing single-sex education in public schools will lead to separate but unequal education.
 (Read more about the ACLU’s position.)